דע ותמונות רבות על טנק המרכבה

 money was

-provided to acquire heavy construction machinery, huge amounts of Russian
+provided to acquire heavy construction machinery and huge amounts of Russian

 Syria was the